 IDLO’s Strategic Plan 2017 – 2020 (Strategy 2020) outlines the direction the we will take and changes we envisage over the next four years.
 IDLO engaged in wide-ranging consultations to inform its new Strategy 2020 by listening to the views of our stakeholders and partners, and consulting widely with the broader community working in the field of rule of law and access to justice.
 The Plan sets the direction of IDLO’s work and guides the Organization's development and resource mobilization.

-IDLO’s fourth and final (approved) Budget under the 2013 – 2016 Strategic Plan seeks to allocate funds for the implementation of the goals, objectives and activities identified in the 2016 Management Plan.
+, seeks to allocate funds for the implementation of the goals, objectives and activities identified in the 2018 Management Plan

 IDLO receives voluntary contributions both for its specific projects and for its general operations.
 Support is provided by a variety of donors, including states and multilateral organizations, private foundations, corporations and individuals.
 Unlike most intergovernmental organizations, IDLO does not obligate its Member Parties to make annual contributions.
 While this facilitates membership by the poorest countries, it does mean the Organization must work hard to raise funding for basic institutional development and management functions unrelated to assistance programs.
 This funding comes in the form of unrestricted grants.